 If you are going to be driving around Australia for three months or less, you can use a foreign licence.
-According to Transport Roads and Maritime Services, this licence must be current, you must not have been disqualified from driving in New South Wales or anywhere else, and your foreign licence can't have been suspended or cancelled.
+According to Transport Roads and Maritime Services, this licence must be current, you must not have been disqualified from driving in Queensland or anywhere else, and your foreign licence can’t have been suspended or cancelled.

 Your foreign licence must also be written in English.
 If it’s not, you will have to keep an English translation with you at all times, or organise an International Driving Permit (IDP).
 This can be issued by associated members of the Australian Automobile Association (AAA).

 A number of roads in Sydney and throughout Australia are toll roads, which means you have to pay to use them.
 Some toll booths are completely electronic, such as those on the Sydney Harbour Bridge, while others will accept cash payments.

 You may want to investigate electronic tags or passes before you arrive.
 These are used to automatically pay at electronic toll booths, and can be organised for short- or long-term trips.

 If you’re plotting your journey on Google Maps, this will tell you if the route you’ve chosen contains tolls – so it’s a good idea to check before you hit the road.